Skip to content

 LazyApply is the loudest name in auto-apply.
 It is also the most complained about.
 With a 2.3 out of 5 rating on Trustpilot and hundreds of reviews describing LinkedIn account restrictions, hallucinated resume skills, and zero interview results, LazyApply has become a cautionary tale in the job search space.

 The core problem is LazyApply's philosophy: blast as many applications as possible, as fast as possible.
 No ATS scoring.
 No resume tailoring.
 No real screening question answers.
 Just volume.
 The tool sends the same generic resume and the same template answers to every employer.
 When it encounters a field it can't fill, it sometimes invents data.
 Users have reported applications claiming languages they don't speak and certifications they don't hold.
+That missing score is not an accident, it is what hiding the ATS score really buys these tools.

 AI Applyd takes the opposite approach.
 Every application gets scored against the job description before anything gets submitted.
 Your resume is tailored to match each role's keywords and requirements.
 Screening questions get answered using your actual profile data.
 Nothing is fabricated.
 Nothing is sent to a job where you score below your threshold.
+For more on this, see the safe auto-apply playbook.

 AI Applyd vs LazyApply